 Pagano posted a one-year stint as the defensive coordinator at the University of North Carolina in 2007, where he rejoined head coach Butch Davis from previous stops with the Cleveland Browns and Miami Hurricanes.
 Under Pagano, the defense improved from 92nd in the nation in 2006 to 35th in 2007.

 Prior to UNC, Pagano spent two seasons (2005-06) as the defensive backs coach of the Oakland Raiders.
 In 2006, the Raiders led the NFL in pass defense, allowing just 150.8 yards per game, and ranked third in total defense, surrendering only 284.8 yards per contest.
-Cornerback Nnamdi Asomugha ranked third in the NFL with eight interceptions in 2006.
+Cornerback Nnamdi Asomugha ranked third in the NFL with eight interceptions.

 From 2001-04, Pagano coached the Cleveland secondary under then-head coach Butch Davis.
 In 2003, the defensive backs helped the Browns tie the franchise record for the fewest passing touchdowns allowed in a season with 13.
 Under Pagano’s guidance in 2001, Cleveland’s secondary accounted for 28 of the team’s NFL-leading and team-record 33 interceptions.
 That season, rookie cornerback Anthony Henry led the NFL with 10 picks.